WHO WE ARE

 She has won several awards, prizes, and grants such as Mark A. Haskell Award, Peter A. Larson Prize, and CHEP Dissertation Writing Grants.

 She has conducted several independent research projects on energy sustainability, global environment, and sustainable development, and her publications include a book entitled Post-Fukushima Renewable Energy Policy in Japan (Lambert, 2015) and an academic paper entitled “Renewable energy in eastern Asia: Renewable energy policy review and comparative SWOT analysis for promoting renewable energy in Japan, South Korea, and Taiwan” (Energy Policy, 2014.
 Volume 74).
-She lectures at the Ashikaga University, Japan, during summer (2010 – present).
+She lectures at the Ashikaga University, Japan, during summer (2010 – present) and also has been a guest speaker at the annual wind energy seminar（風力エネルギー利用総合セミナー）since 2010.

 Born in France, educated in both the U.S. and Japan, and lived in many areas, including Paris, Yokohama, New York, Virginia, Delaware, and Indiana, Hideka has experienced different cultures and environments.